UIUC-iSchool-DataViz/is445_spring2021/week01/lecture01.md

  * Week 1 (Today) - Introduction
  * Week 2 - Data Storage and Operations
- * Week 3 - Holiday!
- * Week 4 - Types of Viz and Choosing Colors
+ * Week 3 - Types of Viz and Choosing Colors
- * Week 5 - Beginning interactivity
+ * Week 4 - Beginning interactivity
- * Week 6 - Continuing interactivity with bqplot
+ * Week 5 - Continuing interactivity with bqplot
- * Week 7 - More with dashboards & Map Viz
+ * Week 6 - More with dashboards & Map Viz
- * Week 8 - Maps, maps and more maps
+ * Week 7 - Maps, maps and more maps

 notes:
 This is a rough syllabus!
 These are many of the topics we will cover, but